Luxury Singapore Holiday Packages

-Situated proudly at the southern most point of the Malaysian peninsula, Singapore radiates confidence as a beacon of hope and prosperity.
+Situated proudly at the southern most point of the Malaysian peninsula, Singapore radiates a luxurious confidence as a beacon of hope and prosperity.
 Once a pivotal Asian destination in the British Empire, today Singapore is a modern pulsating city-state symbolised by the Merlion, a half-lion half-fish mythical creature that spurts water from its mouth.
 Experience it all with a Singapore holiday today.

 The British acquired sovereignty over Singapore in 1824, with the island nation declaring separation from the UK in 1963 and announcing total independence as a republic in 1965.
 The English legacy of 139 years control remains dominant throughout the nation with many colonial buildings standing proud.
 Today Singapore remains an important trading nation with Australia and a great city-break destination.